Foreword

 Plymouth City Council is committed to driving innovation through the highway service and their membership to LCRIG will support their aim of making innovation a key aspect of its service delivery.
 Any new innovations that the Council pilot will be monitored, tested and implemented where possible to help enable service enhancements and cost reduction.

 The Council will also look to work with other local authorities to share innovative practices through groups such as LCRIG, ADEPT and the South West Highways Alliance.
-Risk Management
+A recent additional network called the “SW Regional Knowledge Exchange” has been established by LCRIG to share best practice and innovation between authorities in the South West area.

 The Council’s Risk Management Strategy defines the approach to managing risk across the Authority and has been adopted in developing the HIAMP.
 The essence of the strategy is to define and record significant risks within Risk Registers which detail the mitigating actions needed to minimise the risk exposure those hazards present to a level which is deemed acceptable to the Authority.